IGBAB/JO-AR - Education Records/ Records of Students with Disabilities Management

 - The disclosure is information the district has designated as “directory information” (See Board policy JOA - Directory Information);

 - The disclosure is to the parent(s) of a student who is not an eligible student or to an eligible student;

-- The disclosure is to officials of another school, school system, institution of post secondary education, an education service district (ESD), state regional program or other educational agency that has requested the records and in which the student seeks or intends to enroll or is enrolled or in which the student receives services.
-The term “receives services” includes, but is not limited to, an evaluation or re-evaluation for purposes of determining whether a student has a disability;
+- The disclosure is to officials of another school, school system, institution of post -secondary education, an education service district (ESD), state regional program or other educational agency that has requested the records and in which the student seeks or intends to enroll or is enrolled or in which the student receives services.
+The term “receives services” includes, but is

 - The party or parties who have requested or received personally identifiable information from the education records; and

 - The legitimate interests the parties had in requesting or obtaining the information.

 The following parties may inspect the record of request for access and disclosure to a student’s personally identifiable information:

 - The school official or his/her assistants who are responsible for the custody of the records;

 - Those parties authorized by state or federal law for purposes of auditing the record-keeping procedures of the district.